(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-The dog whipworm (Trichuris vulpis) is another common intestinal parasite that infect dogs.
+The dog whipworm (Trichuris vulpis) is one of four common intestinal parasites that infect dogs.

 The worm is long and slender.
 The adult worm can reach a length of 4 inches.